Facing Cancer with Clarity

 A one-stop resource for people who have just been told they have cancer, and for the people who love them.

-If you, or someone you love, has just been given the devastating news of a cancer diagnosis, the next steps to take are not always clear and can leave you overwhelmed and confused.
-As a counselor and advocate for newly diagnosed adult cancer patients, I developed a free resource that outlines the steps you can take after your diagnosis and helps you to be more informed about your treatment options.
+Here is a free resource that outlines the steps you can take after your diagnosis and helps you to be more informed about your treatment options.

 Most newly diagnosed cancer patients were told at some point in the chaotic weeks after diagnosis that they should get a three-ring notebook binder to keep all the information they are juggling in one place, to help with the overwhelming and often impersonal medical maze faced by a newly diagnosed cancer patient.
 Well, most of the people I spoke to said that it was a great idea, but they were dealing with too much just then to take time to create their notebook.
 So, here it is, and each of you can personalize and customize it for your own use.
 Take what you need and leave the rest.